BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/authentication/README.md

 ## Packages

 * `elv` - we use this package for `elv.coalesce` to pick the first non-null value out of the list of values
-* `hapi-firebase` - to integrate Firebase with Hapi
+* `hapi-firebase-auth` - to integrate Firebase with Hapi

 For more details refer the relevant file in the folders.